revk/SolarSystem/Manuals/Module-Access.md

 The reader is a separate GitHub project [PN532](https://github.com/revk/ESP32-PN532).

-*Note: This is fitted with a 5 pin 0.1" square pin connector which can be used with either mini SPOX plug, Pheonix Contact PSTM plug, or 0.1" header as needed.*
+*Note: This is fitted with a 5 pin 0.1" square pin connector which can be used with either mini SPOX plug, Phœnix Contact PSTM plug, or 0.1" header as needed.*

 ![Round NFC reader](Round.png)